Get started with AI/ML pipelines

 The RunInfernce API is available with the Beam Python SDK versions 2.40.0 and later.
 You can use Apache Beam with the RunInference API to use machine learning (ML) models to do local and remote inference with batch and streaming pipelines.
 Starting with Apache Beam 2.40.0, PyTorch and Scikit-learn frameworks are supported.
 Tensorflow models are supported through

 tfx-bsl.
-For more deatils about using RunInference with Python, see Machine Learning with Python.
+For more deatils about using RunInference, see About Beam ML.

 The RunInference API is available with the Beam Java SDK versions 2.41.0 and later through Apache Beam’s Multi-language Pipelines framework.
 For information about the Java wrapper transform, see RunInference.java.
 To try it out, see the Java Sklearn Mnist Classification example.